cncf/mentoring/students/README.md

 Universities can promote these activities with their professors and students, doing the previous described activities, with the help of mentors to lead these activities in the best way possible.

 ## Community
-CNCF Community Groups can be a safe place for students to present how they are using technologies, present projects, do workshops, etc.
+CNCF Community Groups can be a safe place for students to present how they are using technologies, present projects, do workshops, and learn from others in the community.
 ## Benefits of this toolkit
 - Helps CNCF in attracting college students to contribute to their projects.
 - Helps CNCF in attracting college students to use cloud native technologies.
 - Helps CNCF projects to test new features to speed their release and testing times.
-- Involve Students in programs like Community Bridge or Google Summer of Code to contribute with CNCF projects.
+- Involve Students in programs like Community Bridge or Google Summer of Code to contribute to CNCF projects.
 - Open a space for students to get jobs related to cloud native technologies.
 - Create a space for Universities' contribution by doing research with their students using CNCF projects.
-- Create a space for innovation and new ideas where universities, students and CNCF can get involved.
+- Create a space for innovation and new ideas where universities, students, and CNCF  projects can get involved.
 - Promote diversity and inclusion in the way that universities and students in other countries can contribute.
  ## To be done
 - List CNCF projects that could be interesting in this student toolkit